 The scheme originates in the Federal Judiciary.3 Its judges abuse their self-policing power by self-exempting from any discipline4.
-With risklessness assured, they handle wrongfully the greatest corruptor "at all levels": money!, at least \$325.6 bl. in FY095 at stake just in personal bankruptcies6.
+With risklessness assured, they handle wrongfully the greatest corruptor at all levels: money!, at least \$325.6 billion in FY095 at stake just in personal bankruptcies6.
 So they harm millions7, but protect their own, such as a bankruptcy officer at a major bank8.
-After he went 'bankrupt', every single document' requested by a creditor to expose his concealment of assets was denied by the CA2-appointed10 bankruptcy judge11 and the district and CA2 judges, including Then-J. Sotomayor, presiding 12.
-By violating discovery rights and dismissing the case13, she too covered up the scheme.
+After he went 'bankrupt', every single document9 requested by a creditor to expose his concealment of assets was denied by the CA2-appointed10 bankruptcy judge11 and the district and CA2 judges, including Then-J. Sotomayor, presiding 12.
+By violating discovery rights and dismissing the case 13, she too covered up the scheme.
 Judges cover up their assets by filing pro forma financial disclosure reports14, which Judge Sotomayor did15, as hinted at by major newspapers16.
-The co-scheming attorneys became the subject of a complaint to the Attorney Grievance Committee in Rochester.
-17 That Committee dismissed it without even asking them to reply or produce documents, for its members had a conflict of interests: Court records show that they worked for or with the attorneys and judge running the fraud scheme or were involved in the type of bankruptcies concerned by it.
-18 When the members themselves became the subject of another complaint 19, they also dismissed it in self-interest!20 A similar complaint21 was filed with each 1st Department Disciplinary Committee member22 against the attorneys in NYC23.
-The Committee dismissed it too.24
+The co-scheming attorneys were complained-against to the chair and staffers of the Attorney Grievance Committee in Rochester.
+17 They dismissed the complaint without asking for a response or documents, for they had a conflict of interests: Court records show that they worked for or with the judge and attorneys running the fraud scheme or were involved in the type of bankruptcies concerned by it.
+18 When those members became the subject of a complaint 19, they also dismissed it in self-interest!20 A similar complaint was filed with each 1st Department Disciplinary Committee member21 against the attorneys in NYC22.
+The Committee dismissed it too.23

-From those members I received only one response...for the recipient to tell me that she was no longer a member.
-In the same vein, the attached statement of facts describes my efforts to inform judges with supervisory duties25 of the bankruptcy fraud scheme.
-It was to no avail.
+From those members I received only one response...to inform me that the sender was no longer a member.
+In the same vein, the attached statement of facts describes my efforts to inform judges with supervisory duties24 of the bankruptcy fraud scheme.
+They were to no avail.
 So I sent tens of thousands of emails to my list of 9,000+ addresses and mailed letters repeatedly to over 1,700 individuals and entities.
 They are journalists, academics, practitioners, and litigants to whom I proposed to work together to expose judicial wrongdoing.
-Yet, I did not receive but a handful of replies, all negative.26 It is not reasonable to believe that such a vast number of people with divergent interests concerning that subject would have an overwhelmingly uniform non-responsive or rejective reaction.
-Also, on two occasions the day after I emailed an article critical of the judiciary and of J. Sotomayor27, my four email accounts from different ISP stopped receiving the hundreds of emails that I was receiving daily28.
-Calls from inmates have stopped too.29 It is statistically impossible for all that to be random coincidence.
-Instead, it supports probable cause to suspect interference by the Judiciary, who have the motive, means, and opportunity to do so.30
+Yet, I did not receive but a handful of replies, all negative.25 It is not reasonable to believe that such a vast number of people with divergent interests on that subject would have an overwhelmingly uniform non-responsive or rejective reaction.26 Also, on two occasions the day after I emailed an article critical of the judiciary and of J. Sotomayor27, my four email accounts from different ISP stopped receiving the hundreds of emails that I was receiving daily.28 Calls and letters from inmates have stopped.29 Far from a random coincidence, it supports probable cause to suspect interference by the Judiciary.30

-Not to investigate this complaint would mean that judges and attorneys are above suspicion.31 It would belie DA Vance's statement that "Public employees must be held to the highest standards of honesty and integrity"32.
-By contrast, investigating it33 and prosecuting the interferers would send a consistent message to your credit that no public servant is above the law37.
-So I respectfully request that you 1) investigate the complaint keep me informed of its progress; and 3) ask me in for an interview.
+Not to investigate judges and attorneys would belie your promise that "Eric will stand up to powerful special interests...and follow investigations wherever the facts lead - independent of political considerations".
+But investigating and prosecuting the interferers, and supporting a whistle-blower would honor your Agenda against corruption, waste, and fraud.
+So I respectfully request that you 1) Follow the wire! keep me informed of its progress openly or as Deep Throat; and 3) ask me in for an interview.